-What is revolutionary about e-mails is the way the medium permits what is called framing.
+I can give you a couple of quick examples, so that you see my point.
+Take e-mails.
 You receive a message which contains, say, three different points in a single paragraph.
 You can, if you want, reply to each of these points by taking the paragraph, splitting it up into three parts, and then responding to each part separately, so that the message you send back then looks a bit like a play dialogue.
 Then, your sender can do the same thing to your responses, and when you get the message back, you see his replies to your replies.
-You can then send the lot on to someone else for further comments, and when it comes back, there are now three voices framed on the screen.
-And so it can go on - replies within replies within replies and all unified within the same screen typography.
-There's never been anything like this in the history of human written communication.
+You can then send the lot on to someone else for further comments, and when it comes back, there are now three voices present on the screen.
+And so it can go on - replies within replies within replies.
+And all looking exactly the same, in the same screen typography.
+There's never been anything like this in the history of human letter-writing.
+That's one reason why I say the Internet is a linguistic revolution.